Book a School or Library Visit with Rebecca!

 She currently offers the following presentations:

-- An inspirational and educational talk on a writer’s path to publication, with examples of all the stages of the publishing process (can be adapted to focus on publishing careers)
+- How a Book Is Made: An inspirational and educational talk on a writer’s path to publication, with examples of all the stages of the publishing process (can be adapted to focus on publishing careers)

-- A writing workshop on strategies for writing real people and places, in the past and present
+- Fascinating People and Famous Places: A Writing Workshop: A ninety-minute writing workshop on strategies for writing real people and places, in the past and present (maximum of 30 attendees)

 Rebecca’s presentations and workshops are great for young readers in grades 4-8.
 She’s also available to speak to high-school students as well as adult groups of teachers, librarians, and parents.